About This Drug

 - Easy bleeding or bruising

-- Blurred vision or other changes in eyesight
+- Blurry vision or changes in your eyesight

-- Chest pain or symptoms of a heart attack.
+- Feeling that your heart is beating in a fast or not normal way (palpitations) Chest pain or symptoms of a heart attack.
 Most heart attacks involve pain in the center of the chest that lasts more than a few minutes.
-The pain may go away and come back.
+The pain may go away and come back or it can be constant.
 It can feel like pressure, squeezing, fullness, or pain.
 Sometimes pain is felt in one or both arms, the back, neck, jaw, or stomach.
 If any of these symptoms last 2 minutes, call 911.

-- Symptoms of a stroke such as sudden numbness or weakness of your face, arm, or leg, mostly on one side of your body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, feeling dizzy, loss of balance or coordination; or sudden, bad headache with no known cause.If you have any of these symptoms for 2 minutes, call 911.
+- Symptoms of a stroke such as sudden numbness or weakness of your face, arm, or leg, especially on one side of your body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, feeling dizzy, loss of balance or coordination; or sudden bad headache with no known cause.If you have any of these symptoms for 2 minutes, call 911.

 - Pain in your mouth or throat that makes it hard to eat or drink

-- Nausea and vomiting that is not relieved by prescribed medicines
+- Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

-- Breast feeding warning: It is not known if this drug passes into breast milk.
-For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and badly harm a breast feeding baby.
+- Breastfeeding warning: It is not known if this drug passes into breast milk.
+For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and cause harm to a breast feeding baby.